Meenakshipooranik/Social-Buzz/README.md

 Social Buzz is a rapidly expanding technology unicorn in need of swift adaptation to its large-scale global operations.
 Accenture is conducting a 3-month POC centered on the following objectives:

--An audit of big data practice
+* An audit of big data practice

--Recommendations for a successful IPO
+* Recommendations for a successful IPO

--Analysis to find Social Buzz's top 5 most popular categories of content
+* Analysis to find Social Buzz's top 5 most popular categories of content

 # Deliverables: